enzolutions/drupal_waterbed_rooms/README.md

 ## Installation.

-Before to enable the Feature Waterbed Rooms, I recommend install the Rooms module, because could be little tricky, you can find the instructions at <a target="_blank" href="http://www.drupalrooms.com/docs"></a>http://www.drupalrooms.com/docs</a> (don't forget the libraries section).
+Before enabling the Feature Waterbed Rooms, I recommend installing the Rooms module, because it could get a little tricky.
+You can find instructions on how to do that at <a target="_blank" href="http://www.drupalrooms.com/docs"></a>http://www.drupalrooms.com/docs</a> (don't forget the libraries section).

-Is required apply the patch <a target="_blank"href="https://drupal.org/node/2274681#comment-8816065"></a>https://drupal.org/node/2274681#comment-8816065</a> to Sandbox module Rooms Node.
+Another requirement is applying the patch <a target="_blank"href="https://drupal.org/node/2274681#comment-8816065"></a>https://drupal.org/node/2274681#comment-8816065</a> to Sandbox module Rooms Node.

-After enable Feature Module Waterbed Rooms, is required edit the Content Type "Standard Doubles" (http://YOURDOMAIN/admin/structure/types/manage/room-standard-doubles) to enable the contact type as a Room Node. (see image)
+After you enable the Waterbed Rooms feature, you are required to edit the Content Type "Standard Doubles" (/admin/structure/types/manage/room-standard-doubles) and enable the contact type as a Room Node. (see image)

 ![Edit Content Type Standard Doubles](https://raw.githubusercontent.com/enzolutions/drupal_waterbed_rooms/master/images/edit_room_availability.png "Edit Content Type Standard Doubles")

-After create "Standard Doubles" nodes,  is required update the room availability (http://YOURDOMAIN/node/1/availability) (see image)
+After creating some Standard Doubles nodes, you need to update the room availability (i.e.: http://YOURDOMAIN/node/1/availability) (see image)

 ![Editing Room Node Availablity](https://raw.githubusercontent.com/enzolutions/drupal_waterbed_rooms/master/images/edit_room_node_content_type.png "Editing Room Node Availablity")

 ### Usage

-The goal of this project is to create a backend for a service similar to Airbnb, after complete the installation steps and create some Room Nodes with availability you will be ready to consume the API to fetch rooms information.
+The goal of this project is to create a backend for a service similar to Airbnb, after completing the installation steps and creating some Room Nodes with availability you will be ready to consume the API and fetch room information.

 #### Getting all rooms available